Checkmarx/JS-SCP/src/authentication-password-management/communicating-authentication-data.md

-Communicating authentication data
+Communicating Authentication Data
 =================================

-In this section, "communication" is used in a broader sense, encompassing User Experience (UX) and client-server communication.
+In this section, 'communication' is used in a broader sense; encompassing User Experience (UX) and client-server communication.

 Not only is it true that "_password entry should be obscured on user's screen_"